IAmCuriousDeveloper/Juice-Cafe/README.md

 # Juice-Cafe
-An App for a juice shop made with React and friends
+An App for a juice shop made with React and Firebase